butterfill/docpad-deck.js-slides-skeleton/README.md

 ======

 I'm not ready to share this work, it's only here as my personal backup.
 But if you really wanted to try it out you could.
-Be warned that it's temperamental and when things go wrong, as they often do, the error messages are hard to decode.
+Be warned that it's temperamental.
+When things go wrong, as they often do, the error messages are hard to decode.
 Most likely it won't work at all.

 Requirements